lokeshwaran1310/day3project1phase1/README.md

-Employee Tax Calculation System
+# Employee Tax Calculation System

-Description
+## Description
-This Java application demonstrates core object-oriented programming (OOP) concepts, specifically abstraction, inheritance, and interfaces.
-It models a system that calculates tax for both full-time and part-time employees.

-The system handles:

-Employee data management

-Salary calculation

-Tax calculation based on employee type
+This Java application models a simple employee tax calculation system using object-oriented programming concepts.
+It distinguishes between full-time and part-time employees, calculates their salaries, and applies appropriate tax rates through a structured class hierarchy.

+The system includes an interface and an abstract class to define behavior and structure, with concrete subclasses handling the specific logic for each type of employee.
+It showcases the use of abstraction, inheritance, and interfaces in Java.

-Components
+## Components
-1. Taxable Interface
-Defines a common contract for tax calculation, which is implemented by all employee types.

-2. Employee (Abstract Class)
-Represents the base class for all employees, storing shared properties such as name.
-It includes an abstract method for salary calculation, ensuring all subclasses implement their own logic.

-3. FullTimeEmployee Class
+Taxable Interface: Ensures all employee types implement a method to calculate tax.

+Employee (Abstract Class): Holds shared attributes like employee name and enforces salary calculation logic in subclasses.

-Represents employees with a fixed salary.
-Inherits from the Employee class and implements the Taxable interface.
+FullTimeEmployee Class: Represents full-time employees with a fixed salary and a specific tax rate.

-4. PartTimeEmployee Class
-Represents employees paid based on hours worked and hourly rate.
-Also inherits from Employee and implements Taxable.
+PartTimeEmployee Class: Represents part-time employees paid based on hourly work and applies a different tax rate.

-5. Main Class
-Responsible for creating employee objects, storing them in lists, invoking salary and tax calculations, and displaying the results.
+Main Class: Creates instances of employees, calculates their salaries and taxes, and prints the results.

-Design Highlights
+## Design Highlights

-Abstraction is used through the Employee abstract class.
+Abstraction: Used via the abstract Employee class.

-Polymorphism is achieved via the Taxable interface.
+Polymorphism: Achieved through the Taxable interface.

-Encapsulation is used to manage employee data through getters and setters.
+Encapsulation: Maintains data integrity using private fields with getters and setters.

-Inheritance allows specific employee types to reuse common functionality while implementing their own logic for salary and tax calculations.
+Inheritance: Allows subclasses to reuse and extend common behavior.

-Purpose
+## Purpose
-This project is designed to serve as a foundational example of using Java's OOP features to solve real-world modeling problems such as payroll and taxation.
+This project serves as a foundational example of applying OOP principles in Java for real-world tasks such as payroll and taxation systems.
+It is intended for learning, academic, or basic software design demonstration purposes.

-Author
+## Author
 Name: Lokeshwaran M
 Email: lokeshwaran.m@epssw.com